nerds-with-keyboards/routerino/README.md

 ## Generating a sitemap from routes

 Run the command `build-sitemap` to create a sitemap.xml for your site.
 Adjust the arguments to your needs.
+Make sure to run a build first!
+Note: routes with route params are not added to the sitemap.

 Arguments: